 Officeware's operations are primarily based in Bedford, Texas and additionally, Officeware has one employee and several consultants performing research and development in India.
-The cost of the India operations was approximately \$382,570 and \$311,974 for the years ended December 31, 2011 and 2010, respectively, and is included in research and development expenses in Immediatek's consolidated financial statements.
+The cost of the India operations was approximately \$400,421 and \$382,570 for the years ended December 31, 2012 and 2011, respectively, and is included in research and development expenses in Immediatek's consolidated financial statements.

 Basis of Presentation: The accompanying consolidated financial statements of the Company have been prepared in conformity with accounting principles generally accepted in the United States of America.
 These consolidated financial statements include the accounts of the Company's wholly-owned subsidiaries, Officeware, DiscLive, Inc. and IMKI Ventures, Inc. (collectively, the "Company").
 All significant intercompany accounts and transactions have been eliminated in these consolidated financial statements.
-The Company follows the Financial Accounting Standard Board's Accounting Standards Codification (the "Codification" or "ASC").
-The Codification is the single source of authoritative accounting principles applied by nongovernmental entities in the preparation of financial statements in conformity with GAAP.